savend/Trinat-Marks/README.md

 <br>

-5) Afterwards you have the possibility to insert your mark.It doesn't make any difference in which grading system you insert the marks.
+5) Afterwards you have the possibility to insert your mark.
+It doesn't make any difference in which grading system you insert the mark.
 The program automatically converts the marks in the other two grading systems.

 ![Folie5](Folie5.JPG)
 <br>